vygr/ChrysaLisp/docs/LISP.md

 There is no cons, cdr or car stuff.
 Lists are just vector objects and you use `(push)`, `(cat)`, `(slice)` etc to manipulate elements.
-Also an empty list does not evaluate to `nil`, it's just an error.
+Also an empty list does not evaluate to `:nil`, it's just an error.

 Function and macro definitions are scoped and visible only within the scope of the declaring function.
 There is no global macro list.
 During macro expansion